Vlad15lav/uplift-model/README.md

 # uplift-model-ml
 X5 Retail Group Uplift Model

+This is the task of predicting customers who may be influenced by the company.
 ## Description
 Test task for the Machine learning course by SHIFT [Kaggle Competition](https://www.kaggle.com/competitions/uplift-shift-23/overview)